JuliaGraphics/Luxor.jl/README.md

 - `isinside(point, polygon)` returns true if the point is inside the polygon

+There are some experimental polygon functions.
+These don't work well for polygons that aren't simple or where the sides intersect each other.

+- `polysplit(p, point1, point2)`

+returns two polygons if a line from point1 to point2 divides the polygon

+- `polysortbydistance(p, startingpoint)`

+returns the points sorted by finding the nearest point to the start point, then the nearest point to that, and so on.

+- `polysortbyangle(p, startingpoint)`

+returns the points sorted by the angle that each point makes with a starting point.

+- `polycentroid(p)` returns `Point(centerx, centery)

+- `polybbox(p)`

+returns `[Point(lowx, lowy), Point(highx, highy)]`, opposite corners of a bounding box.

 #### Styles

 - `setline(n)` set line width

-- `setlinecap(s)` set line ends to "butt", "round", or "square"
+- `setlinecap(str)` set line ends to "butt", "round", or "square"

-- `setlinejoin(s)` set line joins to "miter", "round", or "bevel"
+- `setlinejoin(str)` set line joins to "miter", "round", or "bevel"

-- `setdash(dashing)` set line dashing to "solid", "dotted", "dot", "dotdashed", "longdashed", "shortdashed", "dash", "dashed", "dotdotdashed", or "dotdotdotdashed"
+- `setdash(str)` set line dashing to "solid", "dotted", "dot", "dotdashed", "longdashed", "shortdashed", "dash", "dashed", "dotdotdashed", or "dotdotdotdashed"

 - `fillstroke()` fill and stroke the current path